avalentino/fmtcheck/README.rst

     file and avoid to pass options via command line.

-Please note that using a configuration file is the only way to specify some advanced options related to the the specification of file patterns to scan or to skip.
+Please note that using a configuration file is the only way to specify some advanced options related e.g. to file patterns to scan or to skip.

 The `fmtchek` tool can be used interactively form the command line, or it can be integrated in CI systems to perform basic check/fixes of the source tree at each commit.

-It is possible to specify one or more files and directories to scan, so checking an entire entire source tree vary easy.
+It is possible to specify one or more files and directories to scan, so checking an entire source tree is very easy.

 Usage